Managing your student loans as a social worker has some unique circumstances.

-The important thing with the private consolidation and refinancing is that you do not mistakenly include your federal student loans in the process.
-Once a federal loan is combined with a private loan it permanently loses all of the federal perks.
+The important thing with private refinancing is that you do not mistakenly include your federal student loans in the process.
+Once a federal loan is combined with a private loan, it permanently loses all of the federal perks.

 Federal Loan Planning

-There are two major advantages to having federal loans.
-First, federal loans offer income-driven repayment plans.
-Income-driven repayment plans, such as PAYE or IBR allow you to lower student loan payments to a small percentage of your discretionary income.
-These plans also count towards the 120 required payments for Public Service Student Loan Forgiveness.
-Once the 10 years worth of payments have been made, the remaining federal student loan debt will be forgiven.
+Federal loans offer income-driven repayment plans.
+Income-driven repayment plans, such as PAYE or IBR, allow you to lower student loan payments to a small percentage of your discretionary income.
+These plans also count towards the 120 required payments for Public Service Student Loan Forgiveness (PSLF).
+Once the ten years worth of payments have been made, the remaining federal student loan debt will be forgiven.

 If you are thinking about consolidating your federal loans with the federal government, be sure to talk through the process with your loan servicer.
-For many, this is an essential process in order to get their debt to qualify for PSLF.
+For some, this is an essential process to get their debt to qualify for PSLF.
 However, for others, it can be a mistake.
-If you have one loan that has 5 years worth of public service payments and you combine it with a loan that has zero, the new combined loan will start over at zero.
+If you have one loan that has five years worth of public service payments and you consolidate it, the new loan will start over at zero.

 If you have minimal federal loans and will not benefit from income-driven repayment plans or loan forgiveness, you may want to consider the private refinance route.
 You lose out on all of the federal perks, but it can result in a much lower interest rate.